Kisara-k/calendar-app/PROJECT.md

 - Ctrl+Z / Ctrl+Shift+Z traverse full undo/redo history (all `commit()` calls)
 - Undo toast is only for block deletion (surface-level convenience)
 - Calendar soft-delete uses Settings > Recently deleted (persistent recovery)
+- An externally refreshed database snapshot clears local undo/redo history so stale snapshots cannot reverse changes made on another device.
+Acknowledging this client's own background writes does not clear history.

+### Authentication and sync
+- The app is gated by Supabase Auth using verified email and password.
+Supabase Auth stores bcrypt password hashes; application tables never receive passwords.
+- A unique username is chosen during signup and used as account identity/display metadata.
+Login remains email + password because Supabase Auth does not natively authenticate usernames; the app does not expose a username-to-email lookup.
+- Confirmation and recovery redirects use the browser origin, allowing allow-listed localhost and production origins to share one Supabase project.
+- Supabase URL and publishable key are public client configuration.
+Secret/service-role keys must never be exposed to the browser.
+- A first-time account uploads the existing legacy local workspace when the remote account is empty.
+Existing remote data wins on a new device.
+- Each user's cache, acknowledged base snapshot, unsynced pending snapshot, and pending mutation ID use separate user-ID-qualified `localStorage` keys.
+- Row-level security is the authorization boundary.
+Client-side `user_id` filters are additionally used for query planning/performance.
+- Authenticated clients have read access but no direct table-write grants.
+All workspace mutations go through the hardened `apply_patch()` RPC, which derives `user_id` from `auth.uid()`.
+- Each account defaults to a 5 MiB logical calendar-payload quota.
+The RPC serializes same-user writes, computes usage inside the patch transaction, and rolls the whole patch back when it would exceed the effective per-email entitlement.
+A rejected local change remains queued in the browser.
+- Soft-deleted calendars remain as calendar rows with `deleted_at`; their blocks stay normalized and are reattached on restore.

 ### Tests
 - `npm test` runs persistent Node regression tests.
 Recurrence tests cover multi-day and daily generation, absolute schedule assignment, immutable canonical anchors, cross-day moves, mixed scoped edits/deletes, all pairs of successive following cuts, and all three-following permutations followed by all-events moves from every source occurrence.
 Every sequence asserts immutable set identity, stable occurrence ordering, scope boundaries, and delete-all reachability from every surviving occurrence.